 · sepsis (especially urinary tract infection)

-Is the Child Dry?
+Is the child dehydrated?

 - The best way to find out is to measure weight loss, but a recent weight is seldom available.
 Clinical estimate of the degree of dehydration is unreliable.
 Doctors usually overestimate the deficit, and may underestimate it if there is hypernatraemia.